rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Example:
 >Date of publication: <CITE>[1758]</CITE>
 >Note on publication statement: <CITE>Date of publication: derived from chronogram in statement of responsibility</CITE>
->(*Comment:* Chronogram already transcribed in statement of responsibility as: "PetrVs AnICh AgrICoLa DoMo OberperfassensIs")
+>(*Comment*: Chronogram already transcribed in statement of responsibility as: "PetrVs AnICh AgrICoLa DoMo OberperfassensIs")

 >Example:
 >Date of publication: <CITE>[1650]</CITE>